chenzhr23/psiFinder_docs/source/content/Ψ-sites Annotation.rst

     0 directories, 28 files

-.. note:: All user input will be recorded in a plain text file with suffix :blue:`_bedAnnotator_config.txt` in psiFinder/config and help users to easily reload the previous config (by simply clicking ``CONFIG`` button).
+.. note:: All user input will be recorded in a plain text file with suffix ``_bedAnnotator_config.txt`` in psiFinder/config and help users to easily reload the previous config (by simply clicking ``CONFIG`` button).